Ontario boys' schools

 Ontario is home to some of the oldest and most storied boys' schools in the country.
 Likewise, they have provided leadership and innovation for both boys' education and education in general.

 Included is innovation around what boys' schools can, and should, provide to the students that enroll within them.
-Taylor Statton, head of character development at Pickering College, wrote in 1930 that:
+Taylor Statton, head of character development at Pickering College, in Newmarket, wrote in 1930 that:

 "The ‘habit of obedience’ forced upon the impressionable nature of a child does not develop judgment and will, but does develop that fatal facility in following other people’s wills, which tends to make us a hopeless mob—mere sheep, instead of wise, free, strong individuals.
 The habit of submission to authority, the long, deeply impressed conviction that to ‘be good’ is to ‘give up’—that there is virtue in the act of surrender—this is one of the sources from which we continually replenish human weakness … Those who know no other way of modifying a child’s behaviour than through ‘making him mind’ suppose that if he were not make to mind he must be utterly neglected. … the rich years of childhood should be passed in the acquiring the habits of self-direction."